douglasmacdonald/douglasmacdonald.github.io/index.md

 ###### Off our coast

-Huge beds (possibly a billion) of native oysters were also found in the waters off east of Kintyre and in Campbeltown Loch.
+Huge beds (possibly a billion) of native oysters were also found in the waters off the east coast of Kintyre and in Campbeltown Loch.

 ###### The collapse